Samuel Cooper (general): Early life and career

 Samuel Cooper was born in New Hackensack, Dutchess County, New York.
 He was a son of Samuel Cooper and his wife Mary Horton.
 In 1813, he entered the United States Military Academy at age 15.
 He graduated 36th in a class of 40 two years later (the standard length of study in that period.)
 He was appointed a brevet second lieutenant in the U.S. Light Artillery on December 11, 1815.
 He was promoted to first lieutenant in 1821 and to captain in 1836.

-In 1827, Cooper married Sarah Maria Mason, becoming the brother-in-law of future Confederate diplomat James M. Mason.
+In 1827, Cooper married Sarah Maria Mason, granddaughter of Declaration of Independence signer George Mason and sister of future Confederate diplomat James M. Mason.
 Sarah's sister, Ann Maria Mason, was the mother of Confederate cavalry general Fitzhugh Lee, a nephew of Robert E. Lee, while her brother John Mason, was a son-in-law of Gen. Alexander Macomb.
-Cooper served as aide-de-camp for Gen. Macomb from 1828 to 1836 and, under his supervision, authored A Concise System of Instructions and Regulations for the Militia and Volunteers of the United States.
+Cooper served as aide-de-camp for Gen. Macomb from 1828 to 1836 and, under his supervision, received credit for the publication of A Concise System of Instructions and Regulations for the Militia and Volunteers of the United States.
+(Although published under the byline "Prepared and Arranged by Brevet Captain S. Cooper," it was actually a translation of a French military manual which had been initially translated by Brevet Major General Winfield Scott, who was not acknowledged in the text at all; Cooper had only edited Scott's translation.)

 Cooper served in numerous artillery units until 1837 when he was appointed chief clerk of the U.S. War Department.
 In 1838 he received a brevet promotion to major and was appointed assistant adjutant general of the Army.
 Nine years later, with a brevet as lieutenant colonel, he served in the same capacity.

 Cooper's service in the Second Seminole War of 1841–42 was a rare departure for him from Washington, D.C.
 He was chief of staff for Col. William J. Worth.
 After hostilities ended, he returned to staff duty in Washington from 1842 to 1845.
 Cooper received a brevet promotion to colonel on May 30, 1848, for his War Department service in the Mexican–American War, and was promoted to the permanent rank of colonel in the regular army and appointed the army's Adjutant General on July 15, 1852.
 Cooper also served very briefly as acting U.S. Secretary of War in 1857.

-Cooper was also a slaveowner: at the time of the 1850 census, he enslaved six people.
-On February 5, 1857, his daughter Sarah Maria Mason Cooper (August 4, 1836 – December 15, 1858) married Frank Wheaton, who would become a U.S. Army general during the coming war.
+Cooper was also a slaveowner: at the time of the 1850 census, he had six slaves.
+On February 5, 1857, his daughter Sarah Maria Mason Cooper (August 4, 1836 – December 15, 1858) married Frank Wheaton, who became a Union Army general during the American Civil War.
 They had one child, Sarah Maria Cooper Wheaton, in 1858.